waiwong614/alexa-tube/README.md

 Following a search request, the skill produces an Alexa App card which lists upto 25 results and shows the track that is currently playing.
 This card is not produced when the next track plays unless the "next" command is used

+Currently if the skill tries to play a video longer than 2 hours then it will stop with an error - !!
+I need to fix this!!

 ## TECHNICAL